drweb86/butil/README.md

 ![BUtil Logotype](./help/Readme%20Assets/Logotype.bmp)

-BUtil is a powerful set of tools for creating incremental backups and import multimedia on your PC with deduplication and FTPS, Samba transports support.
+BUtil is a powerful set of tools for creating incremental backups and import multimedia on your PC with deduplication and FTPS, SMB/CIFS, MTP transports support.

 ![Tasks, Launch Task application](./help/Readme%20Assets/Screenshot%201.png)